dillon-amaya/bottom_marine_heatwave/README.md

 The processing steps in the "master" script are implemented in sections.
 The sections are:

-Section A - Reading in coordinate variables and LME masks Section B - Reading in GLORYS monthly mean data, calculating monthly anomalies, and organizing by LME Section C - Decide whether or not to removing warming trend Section D - Calculate seasonally evolving 90th percentile Section E - Calculate average BMHW/SMHW intensity and duration for months above 90th percentile for each grid cell in each LME
+Section A - Reading in coordinate variables and LME masks <br />
+Section B - Reading in GLORYS monthly mean data, calculating monthly anomalies, and organizing by LME <br />
+Section C - Decide whether or not to removing warming trend Section D - Calculate seasonally evolving 90th percentile Section E - Calculate average BMHW/SMHW intensity and duration for months above 90th percentile for each grid cell in each LME